River Cart: River Cart Navigation improvement schemes

-The River Cart and the White Cart Water are navigable to Paisley; being blocked in the 1960s, at Sneddon Street, by the aqueduct under the Piazza Shopping Centre.
+The River Cart and the White Cart are navigable to Paisley; being blocked in the 1960s, at Sneddon Street, by the aqueduct under the Piazza Shopping Centre.

-18th & 19th century improvements
+18th and 19th century improvements

 The Paisley Beer Duties Act 1753 provided for "laying a duty of two pennies Scots, or one sixth part of a penny Sterling, on every Scots Pint of Ale and Beer which shall be brewed for sale, brought into, tapped or sold within the Town of Paisley and Liberties thereof, in the County of Renfrew, for improving the Navigation of the River Cart, and for other Purposes".

-A further Act of Parliament was obtained by the Cart Trust for the river's improvement in 1787, in response to pressure from Paisley's shipbuilders.
+A further act of Parliament, the River Cart Navigation Act 1787 (27 Geo.
+3. c.
+56), was obtained by the Cart Trust for the river's improvement in 1787, in response to pressure from Paisley's shipbuilders.
 This led to some improvements around Inchinnan.
-The first steamer serviceto Paisley, provided by the Prince of Orange, started in July 1815.
+The first steamer service to Paisley, provided by the Prince of Orange, started in July 1815.

 The original Swing Bridge, at Inchinnan, on the Turn Pike road, now the A8, was opened in 1838; the mechanism for swing bridge was made by Barr and McNab of the Abercorn Foundry, Paisley.
 A year earlier the, Scotch gauge, Paisley and Renfrew Railway had opened between Paisley Hamilton Street and Renfrew Wharf.
 The railway was intended to both enhance the capabilities of the River Cart navigation as well as competing against it for goods and passenger traffic.
 The Cart Trust later went bankrupt.

 The Forth and Cart Canal, opened in 1840, together with the Forth and Clyde Canal, was intended to provide a direct link between Paisley, Port Dundas, Edinburgh, and the Firth of Forth, without the need to go down the River Clyde to Bowling and return along the Forth and Clyde Canal to almost the starting point.
 Its aim was to bring coal to Paisley.

 In January 1866 the Paisley and Renfrew Railway was temporarily closed.
-When it reopened as a Standard gauge railway it was linked to the Glasgow and Paisley Joint Railway at Arkleston Junction.
-As a result Hamilton Street station closed.
+When it reopened as a standard gauge railway it was linked to the Glasgow and Paisley Joint Railway at Arkleston Junction.
+As a result, Hamilton Street station closed.

 Paisley's harbour was extended and the re-opening in April 1891 was celebrated by a fleet of steamers sailing from Paisley to Rothesay.